Originally, I wrote this post about our plans for how getting married would change our finances.

 We’ve known we were going to get married for a long time, so we had plenty of time to prepare for this change.
-We even started to make some of the smaller changes before we got married!
+We even started to make some of the smaller changes before we got married.

 I should start out by stating that we’ve decided to combine our finances after we got married.
-We talked about it a lot and decided this was what was best for us.
+We talked about it and decided this was what was best for us.

 Our Finances Before Marriage

 While our money was physically separate, we didn’t operate completely separate from each other.

-We talked about our future plans and how we’d manage our money after we were married.
-I even saved some of my money on the side to help Tori pay her loans off after we got married.
+We talked about our future plans as well as how we’d manage our money after we were married.
+I even saved some of my money on the side to help my future wife pay off her loans after we got married.

 The Beginning of Merging Finances

 In order to begin merging our finances, we opened a joint bank account a couple months before our wedding.
-We slowly began transferring our automatic payments, paychecks and other money transactions into this new bank account.
+We slowly began transferring our automatic payments, paychecks and other recurring transactions into this new bank account.

 However, that’s not the end goal.
 The end goal is…

 Post Marriage Goal – Completely Merged Finances

 Now that we’re married, we’ve begun the process of completely combining our finances.
 We’ve started transferring over all of our personal money we’ve saved to joint bank accounts.

 The first thing on the list is looking into making any possible benefit changes within the first 30 days of our new marriage.
 Our companies place this time limit on us.

 Did you combine your finances when you got married?
 Or did you keep your finance separate?
 What are we missing?
 There is bound to be something we’ve overlooked.